Opioid Resource Grant Program

 You can learn more about this opportunity by visiting the funder's website.

-- The project or program must align with the Foundation’s mission and focus.
+- The grantee’s project or program must align with the Foundation’s mission and areas of focus.

-- The project or program cannot be limited to serving a narrowly defined group of individuals, but must instead serve a broad and indeterminate charitable class.
+- The grantee’s project or program cannot be limited to serving a narrowly defined group of individuals, but must instead serve a broad charitable class.

-- The organization cannot lobby as a substantial portion of its activities or support political causes or campaigns.
+- The grantee cannot lobby as a substantial portion of its activities, support political causes or campaigns, or operate to benefit or promote the interests of elected officials.

 About this funder: